 In April 2003 the database was transferred to MySQL,

 and the technique to generate the pages was replaced by JavaServer Pages (JSP).

-Also, the information about releases, songs, versions, musicians in the database
+The information about releases, songs, versions, musicians in the database

 would not be as complete as it is now without info I got from other Dan fans and